(Last Updated: 3/3/2020)

 Type your zip code into the LightRecycle WA Collection Site Locator to find a free drop-off site for fluorescent tubes, CFLs, and other bulbs containing mercury.
-Sites have a limit ten bulbs/tubes per day, per person.
 Adjust the search radius if the tool only shows locations across the water.
+Limit 10 bulbs/tubes per day, per person.

 How can you tell if your bulb contains mercury and needs to be recycled?
 Look for the letters "Hg" (the symbol for mercury) on the base of the lamp or on the packaging.